Loek van Mil, believed to be tallest pro baseball player ever, dead at 34

 No other details about his death were released.

-Van Mil, who was listed at 7-feet 1-inch, spent several years in the minor leagues bouncing from team-to-team.
+Van Mil, who was listed at 7-feet 1-inch, spent several years in the minor leagues bouncing from team to team.
 He also played in the Japan Pacific League, the Dutch Major League and the Australian Baseball League during his career.

 CLEVELAND INDIANS' TREVOR BAUER LAUNCHES BALL OVER CENTER FIELD WALL IN FRUSTRATION